PaddyPower777/StudentManager/README.md

 # StudentManager
 An application to help tutors manage their students.
+Here I display my knowledge of working with databases using MySQL.

 Designed with Microsoft VisualBasic.